faltiska/Matcha-TTS-24k/IMPROVEMENT_IDEAS.md

-# Add a list of accepted symbols
-and update the unit test

-# Log sub-losses per speaker per epoch.
-And don't log losses per step anymore, I never look at those.
+# Don't log losses per step anymore, I never look at those.

+# Use FiLM within the Encoder blocks instead of concatenation
+As done in ConvDurationPredictor3

 # CFM / Diffusion improvement